GamesCreatorsClub/GCCPiWarsBlog/posts/2019/03/13/gcc-rover.md

 ## Middle Tier

 Middle tear has two dual H bridges on the bottom side which are connected with micro deans connectors to steering motors.
-Also, middle tear plate has hole, just below main Raspberry Pi, pretty much in the centre of the rover, where commanding nRF24L01 24.GHz transceiver is mounted.
+Also, middle tear plate has hole, just below the main Raspberry Pi, pretty much in the centre of the rover, where the commanding nRF24L01 24.GHz transceiver is mounted.

 ![Middle Tier Bottom](/2019/03/M18-Plan-B-4.jpg "Middle Tier Bottom"){ : style="width:100%;"}

-Next important thing on that tier are 4 AS5600 rotational sensors, one over each wheel hub.
+The next important thing on that tier are 4 AS5600 rotational sensors, one over each wheel hub.
 They report back position of each wheel hub.
 At the top of the wheel hubs are tiny magnets which are read by those sensors.

 ![Steering Sensors](/2019/03/M18-Plan-B-5.jpg "Steering Sensors"){ : style="width:100%;"}

-On this tier we have main Raspberry Pi, 3B+ (with heat sink!) and satellite Raspberry Pi Zero which is charge of steering wheels and communicating with µControllers in side of wheel hubs.
+On this tier we have the main Raspberry Pi, 3B+ (with heat sink!) and satellite Raspberry Pi Zero which is charge of steering wheels and communicating with µControllers in side of wheel hubs.
 Next to them is DC-2-DC power supply of stable 5V for Raspberry Pies and other sensors and a board for various i²c devices (as explained [here](/2019/12/10/i2c-multiplexer) and [here](/2019/02/12/another-setback.md)).
 Main Raspberry Pi and Pi Zero are connected through USB cable.

 ![Middle Tier Top](/2019/03/M18-Plan-B-6.jpg "Middle Tier Top"){ : style="width:100%;"}